 And they are simple to make.
 Get a sack of baby golds, and wash them.
 Grab a wooden spoon, place the spuds one at a time in the hollow (so they don’t roll around), and make quick slices.
 Throw them in a pan, smother with olive oil and butter, and then toss salt, pepper, and sage on top.
 Easy peasy.

 Once you’ve processed the entire bag and they are all clustered on the cookie sheet, simply throw them into a hot oven (I like to use a large convection toaster oven for these sorts of things) and bake.

-In an hour: what was cold, raw flesh has become hot, soft and tender, fragrant and flavorful.
-The skins have wrinkled and darkened, the juices have sunk in deep.
+In forty-five minutes, what was cold, raw starch has become hot, soft and tender, fragrant, and flavorful.
+The skins have wrinkled and darkened, and the juices have sunk in deep.

-Hasselback potatoes are really something special.
-Beautiful and intelligent.
-Requiring a bit of effort for something very impressive.
-I think they look like little snails, but that doesn’t sound appetizing, so let’s say they look like little fans – waves that are crusty and golden, juicy and crispy.
+Hasselback potatoes are really something special, requiring just a bit of effort to make something very impressive.
+I think they look like little snails, but that doesn’t sound particularly appetizing to me, so let’s say they look like little fans – waves that are crusty and golden, juicy and crispy.